Autumn 1 - Me and My Family

 The children have also been introduced to phonics (learning the letters of the alphabet and the sounds each letter makes.)
 During these lessons the children have been learning that each sound has its own action, for example for the ‘s’ sound the children pretend to be a slippery snake.
 Teaching the children actions will help them to remember each individual sound.
 Using the sounds learnt so far the children are beginning to blend the sounds together to read simple words.
 For example s-a-t becomes ‘sat’, t-a-p becomes tap.
 Teaching children to blend sounds together is one way in which they are taught to read.

-The children have been showing us what they know about number.
+The children have been demonstrating their understanding of number.
 This has included counting in order, recognising numbers, placing numbers in order from the smallest to the biggest and counting groups of objects from a larger group.
 We will continue to work on these basic number concepts with children whilst introducing problem solving activites, for example combining two groups to make a larger group, finding the missing number in a sequence and counting on from a given number.